-Laser marking delivers benefits to a diverse range of industries.
-The simple and versatile process provides traceability, visual features, and legible coding that benefit many products.
+Using a laser marking machine delivers benefits to a perse range of industries.
+The simple and versatile process provides traceability, visual features, and legible coding that benefits many products.
 Laser-marked surfaces stand up to extensive wear while resulting in no corrosion or detriment to the material.
 Other benefits of laser marking include:

 - Efficient and precise

 - Permanent and wear-resistant identification

 - Low tooling costs

 - Spot size starts at 0.01 mm (0.004 inches) and can go larger